thejunglejane/unit-testing-seminar/README.md

 ## Overview

-This seminar teaches the basics of unit testing and describes the role that unit testing plays in reproducible research.
+This seminar teaches the basics of unit testing and how to use unit testing for reproducible research.

 ### Seminar Topic